-the summons must be served at least 20 days before the return day, be Boys State the summons must be served at least five hours before service the deputy sheriff should make return of service by endorse form or effect: e the time fixed for appearance.
+the summons must be served at least 20 days before the return de Boys State the summons must be served at least five hours be service the deputy sheriff should make return of service by end form or effect: before the time fixed for appearance.
 After

-Received this writ on, 20, at o'clock.
+Received this writ on, 20 . at o'clock.

 Executed the within summons in Lewis County this

 20, at o'clock,

 defendant, Carl Day, in person.

 JOHN CARR

 Deputy Sheriff

-The pleadings in a magistrate court may be oral or in writing entered by the magistrate in his docket.
-If in writing, they should be noted in his docket.
+The pleadings in a magistrate court may be oral or in wr entered by the magistrate in his docket.
+If in writing, they sho noted in his docket.
 The usual pleadings are:

-1. The complaint by the plaintiff, which should be a plain and of the cause of action. lirect statement of the facts constituting
+$1. \mbox{The complaint by the plaintiff, which should be a plain the cause of action.}$ and direct statement of the facts constituting

-2. The answer by the defendant, which should be a denial of statement of facts constituting a defense or a counterclaim.
-The following are forms for these pleadings: the complaint or some part thereof, or
+2. The answer by the defendant, which should be a deni- statement of facts constituting a defense or a counterclaim.
+The following are forms for these pleadings: al of the complaint or some part thereof, or

-Amos Ball, Plaintiff, : Before Job P
+Amos Ball, Plaintiff, : Before J

-Magistrate for
+: a Magistrate for

-ewis County, The American
+VS. : Lewis County, The American

-egion Mountaineer
+Legion Mountaineer

-Carl Day, Defendant : Bo bys State.
+Carl Day, Defendant : Boys State.

 COMPLAINT

-The plaintiff complains that the said defendant is indebted to
+The plaintiff complains that the said defendant is indebte ed to him in the sum of Two Hundred Fifty

-Dollars (\$250.00), with interest from the day of of, 20, on
+Dollars (\$250.00), with interest from the day of, 20, on

-account of goods sold and delivered by plaintiff to the said defen plaintiff claims judgment for said amount with interest and costs. dant, and at his request, for which the
+account of goods sold and delivered by plaintiff to the said of plaintiff claims judgment for said amount with interest and cost

-plantum craims judgment for said amount with interest and costs.
-Amos Ball, Plaintiff
+plantum claims judgment for said amount with interest and cos Amos Ball, Plaintiff

 Caption.
 Same as in complaint.
-Amos Ban, Tramum
+7 mos Ban, Tramen

-caption.
-Same as in complaint.
+cupiton.
+Sume as in complaint.

 ANSWER

-The defendant for answer says that he does not owe the amount of
+The defendant for answer says that he does not owe the amo

-day of, 20, defendant t
+day of, 20, defend

-Ford automobile and plaintiff accepted same as payment in full of said d account; wherefore, defendant claims
+Ford automobile and plaintiff accepted same as payment in full of said account; wherefore, defendant claims

 judgment accordingly.
-Carl Dara Dafa a la m

 Carl Day, Defendant

-(Or, if the defense is a counterclaim, the above form down to and including the word "because" and then continue in the manner following: "on the day of, 20, defendant, at the request of plaintiff, sold and delivered to the latter thirty-three (33) sheep at nine dollars (\$9.00) each, amounting in all to two hundred ninety-seven dollars (\$297.00) which sum the plaintiff owes to the defendant, with interest from the day of, 20, and constitutes a counterclaim to the claim of the plaintiff, wherefore, defendant claims judgment accordingly.")
+( Or, if the defense is a counterclaim, the above form down then continue in the manner following: "on the defendant, at the request of plaintiff, sold and delivered to the (\$9.00) each, amounting in all to two hundred ninety-seven do to the defendant, with interest from the day of constitutes a counterclaim to the claim of the plaintiff, wherefore day of, 20, latter thirty-three (33) sheep at nine dollars llars (\$297.00) which sum the plaintiff owes of, 20, and